-Because I normally am called upon to write a Reasoned Award, I generally insist that the arbitration hearing be "reported" by a court reporter and that the parties stipulate, or I determine, that the stenographic record will be the "Official Record" of the proceeding (see Rule R-26, AAA Commercial Rules).
-Please don't ever try to subpoena my notes from the hearing.
+Because more and more often, I am called upon to write a Reasoned Award, I generally insist that the arbitration hearing be "reported" by a court reporter and that the parties stipulate, or I determine, that the stenographic record will be the "Official Record" of the proceeding (see Rule R-28, AAA Commercial Rules).
+Please don't ever try to subpoen my notes from the hearing.
 The Case Administrator will usually make a copy of the "Official Record" available to all parties.
 I will not normally prepare a separate Hearing Record.